 - If you can’t plan ahead well, it can be hard to have time for low-calorie, nutritious meals or exercise.

-- Trouble focusing can distract you from choosing the right foods at a restaurant or supermarket, or from cooking a healthy meal at home.
+- Trouble focusing and poor impulse control can distract you from choosing the right foods at a restaurant or supermarket, or from cooking a healthy meal at home.

 - Lack of attention can keep you from realizing you're full.